 Where do 3PLs come into play?

 Unless a brand handles its own logistics and deliveries, a 3PL is responsible for picking and packing orders and ensuring orders are delivered on time and, when needed, returned.
 When issues arise, like delays due to weather or items missing from an order, the brand’s 3PL doesn’t receive the customer service call from the shopper – the brand does.
-That’s why it’s so important that the 3PL a brand chooses to work with has a strong relationship with the customer support program and even integrates with their systems.
-Logistics and last mile delivery is a critical component of the shopper experience.
-The visibility, or lack of visibility, from a 3PL can make or break a customer support program.
+That’s why it’s so important that the 3PL a brand chooses to work with has a strong relationship with the customer support program and even integrates with their systems. last mile delivery is a critical component of the shopper experience.
+The visibility, or lack of visibility, from a 3PL, can make or break a customer support program.

 What should brands ask logistics providers before committing to working together?